SoftUmeYa/Pyonkee/README.md

 Scratch sample Media files (/Resources/Media), and sample projects (/Resources/Projects), are licensed under the Creative Commons Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0) license.

-Third party Objective-C libraries (/ThirdPartyClasses) are under the each author's original license.
+Third party libraries (/ThirdPartyClasses) are under the each author's original license.
 See /ThirdPartyClasses/README.md for details.

 ## Contributions